-The following alert has been issued by the Department of Fire and Emergency Services (DFES)
+The following alert has been issued by the Department of Fire and Emergency Services (DFES).

-Time of issue: 04:10 PM
+Time of issue: 11:00 PM

-Date of issue: 30 August 2018
+Date of issue: 03 August 2020

 WHAT TO DO:

-- If you cannot see clearly, pull over, keep your headlights and hazard lights on, and wait until the smoke clears.
+- If it is raining heavily and you cannot see, pull over and park with your hazard lights on until the rain clears.

 ROAD CLOSURES AND CONDITIONS:

-WHAT FIREFIGHTERS ARE DOING:
+WHAT EMERGENCY SERVICES ARE DOING:

-- DFES is managing the fire.
+- DFES is monitoring the situation.

 KEEP UP TO DATE:

-Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio or listen to news bulletins.
+Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio, 6PR, or news bulletins.

 During a power outage, your home phone, computer or other electronic devices connected to the NBN will not work.
 Include a battery powered radio in your emergency kit.